masher92/UKCP18/PointLocationStats/PlotPDFs/ReadMe.md

 </p>
 <p align="center"> Figure 3.
 PDFs for 1990-1992 for observations and two ensemble members of UKCP18 2.2km projections.  <p align="center">

-\section{Comparing projections and observations - Frequency Polygon method}
+### Comparing projections and observations - Frequency Polygon method
 The PDFs of precipitation projections from two ensemble members of UKPC18 and observations from CEH-GEAR are estimated using the frequency polygon method (i.e. connecting the midpoint of histogram bins) based on 200 histogram bins and plotted in Figure \ref{fig:FP_plots}.

 <p align="center">